CIRAIG/OpenIO-Canada/Limitations.md

 - NPRI emissions from the Education services sector were (arbitrarily) split 50/50 between the public and private sector
 - There is a non-negligible amount of emissions from the NPRI that could not be matched to the IMPACT World+ impact assessment methodology, hence having a null impact.
-- For the Canadian part of openIO-Canada, the capital formation (and not the consumption of capital) was endogenized.